 It is one thing to use products on our dogs to remove fleas; it is another matter if we also take care of the environment in which these pests live.
 We can remove fleas from our pests on a regular basis.
 But if we don’t address the sources of fleas, then they will still come back to pester our pets again.
 Here’s how:

 Vacuuming your home surfaces everyday can help remove these pests from your home.
 Pay attention to carpets, cracks on the wall, and crevices.
 These are areas where fleas love to hide.
 Look for dark sections in your home.
 Fleas love the dark.
 Right after vacuuming, you have to empty the canister or vacuum bag to prevent fleas from crawling back into your home.
+For more options, check out our detailed review of the Dyson pet vacuum.

 - Machine Washing All Pet Articles and Other Items